BijanJohn/bijanjohn/docs/index.md

 This allows us to quickly find and fix problems earlier in the software development life cycle, ideally long before they cause a catastrophic failure.<br>

 ## 4. Error Budgets
-Not all services are equally performant, some have a much older code base which is more large and complicated while others might be more green field and have less dependencies.<br>
+Not all services are equally performant, some have a much older code base which is more large and complicated while others might be more green field and have fewer dependencies.<br>
-Services should be evaluated based on the number of issues that occur throughout the lifecycle of their release, customer impact is one of the most valuable measures to determine impact.<br>
+Services should be evaluated based on the number of issues that occur throughout the lifecycle of their release, customer impact (outages/degradation of service) is one of the most valuable measures to determining impact.<br>
 By better understanding the risk and challenges with each service delivered (and by breaking down Monolithic apps into Microservices) we can provide better Gating as to which services will be released and which ones will require more work.<br>
-Error budgets area also a great way determine if Engineering should have a clear runway for new features or if code quality requires more robust testing.<br>
+Error budgets are also a great way determine if Engineering should have a clear runway for new features or if code quality requires more robust testing.<br>

 ## 5. Test in a Lower Environment First
 This one almost seems too obvious to be in the list, however one might be surprised how many Production services get deployed and run for customers without a lower environment first.<br>